 Making Compelling Maps and Other Data Visualizations

 August 31, 2021

 Dr. Ayala Wineman shares her knowledge and advice on creating maps using various software packages.
 She also discusses some general principles for presenting data in documents and presentations.
 In addition to the presentation video and slides, Dr. Wineman has provided Stata .do files, shapefiles, and editable maps for Powerpoint that could have practical value for the audience.
-All materials are available here.

 The Joys and Sorrows of Variable Construction